devadrianapostol/understanding-v8-javascript/chapter1.md

 ### Compilers

 After the parsing.
 The process continue interpreting in different internal steps called compilers.
-V8 is composed by 3 different compilers, the faster one (Full-gen) that generates non-optimised
+V8 is composed by 3 different compilers, the faster one (Full-gen) that generates non-optimised and the slow ones that generate optimized code, TurboFan and Crankshaft.
+Also we will talk about the new Interpreter that wants to replace the current compilers to machine code.

 ### Garbage Collector